-The NLC Committee comprises current NLC volunteers and other members of the community who contribute their various skills and expertise to strengthen this vibrant and growing program.
-If you are interested in joining the NLC Committee please contact RianaN@KCBA.org
+NLC volunteers and community members contribute their skills and expertise to strengthen this vibrant and growing program.
+Contact Riana Nolet, Neighborhood Legal Clinics Program Manager for more information: RianaN@KCBA.org

 The King County Bar Association (KCBA) was founded in 1886, incorporated in 1906 and is the largest voluntary bar association in Washington, serving the needs of approximately 6000 members.